masta-g3/midi-sparkle/README.md

 - **🔄 Wrong device connected**: App will use first available MIDI device if SparkLE not detected
 - **🔇 No sound**: Check that `pygame` installed correctly and system audio working
 - **⚠️ Audio artifacts**: Ensure no other applications are using audio exclusively
+- **📺 TUI not displaying**: Ensure terminal is at least 70x20 characters for Garden Monitor Dashboard
+- **🖥️ TUI colors missing**: Some terminals don't support colors, but functionality remains unchanged

 ## 🌟 Future Enhancements